Combining your Gumloop flows with webhook triggers allows you to build APIs visually with no code!

 All Gumloop flows can be triggered via your own external app using webhooks.

-To see the code necessary to trigger your flow, navigate to your flow and click the ‘Webhooks’ button on the left side of the pipeline builder.
+To see the code necessary to trigger your flow, navigate to your flow and click the ‘Webhooks’ button on the top left side of the pipeline builder.

 Inputs